Context and Pixel Aware Large Language Model for Video Quality Assessment: Related Work

 \section{Related Work}

 \textbf{Knowledge-driven and Learning-based Methods.} Objective methods for assessing UGC video quality have evolved significantly in past decades.
-Early knowledge-driven approaches, such as V-BLIINDS~\cite{saad2014blind}, VIIDEO~\cite{mittal2015completely}, TLVQM~\cite{korhonen2019two}, and VIDEVAL~\cite{tu2021ugc}, primarily relied on handcrafted spatial and temporal features.
+Early knowledge-driven approaches, such as TLVQM~\cite{korhonen2019two}, and VIDEVAL~\cite{tu2021ugc}, primarily relied on handcrafted spatial and temporal features.
 Subsequently, hybrid models like CNN-TLVQM~\cite{korhonen2020blind} and RAPIQUE~\cite{tu2021rapique} combined these handcrafted features with representations learned by pretrained CNNs.
 More recently, purely learning-based models become more and more popular.
-One common strategy is to employ pretrained networks as separate feature extractors and aggregate features by a subsequent regression module, where relevant works includes VSFA~\cite{li2019quality}, Li22~\cite{li2022blindly}, PVQ~\cite{ying2021patch}, and CoINVQ~\cite{wang2021rich}.
-Another direction focuses on end-to-end fine-tuning of the entire network, as demonstrated in SimpleVQA~\cite{sun2022deep} and MinimalisticVQA~\cite{sun2024analysis}.
-Further advancements include specialized end-to-end techniques, such as the fragment-based processing in FastVQA~\cite{wu2022fast}, the incorporation of aesthetic features in DOVER~\cite{wu2022disentangling}, and the use of modular designs targeting specific quality factors like content, resolution, and frame rate in MBVQA~\cite{wen2024modular}.
+One common strategy is to employ pretrained networks as separate feature extractors and aggregate features by a subsequent regression module, where relevant works include PVQ~\cite{ying2021patch}, and CoINVQ~\cite{wang2021rich}.
+Further advancements include specialized end-to-end techniques, such as the fragment-based processing in FastVQA~\cite{wu2022fast}, the incorporation of aesthetic features in DOVER~\cite{wu2022disentangling}, and the use of modular designs targeting specific quality factors like content, resolution, and frame rate in ModularBVQA~\cite{wen2024modular}.

 \textbf{MLLM-based Methods.} Different from traditional VQA models, MLLM-based methods leverage the extensive knowledge embedded within MLLMs to provide detailed descriptions related to video content and enhance the interpretability of quality assessment.
 One branch of this research focuses primarily on improving the descriptive capabilities of MLLMs for VQA tasks.
-For instance, Q-Instruct~\cite{wu2024qinstruct}, Co-Instruct~\cite{wu2024towards}, DepictQA~\cite{you2024depicting}, and DepictQA-Wild~\cite{you2024descriptive} employ specialized datasets and tailored fine-tuning strategies to enhance the low-level perceptual abilities required for nuanced quality descriptions.
+For instance, Q-Instruct~\cite{wu2024qinstruct} and DepictQA~\cite{you2024depicting} employ specialized datasets and tailored fine-tuning strategies to enhance the low-level perceptual abilities required for nuanced quality descriptions.
 Conversely, other approaches prioritize direct quality score prediction.
-Models like Q-Align~\cite{wu2024qalign} and DeQA-Score~\cite{you2025deqascore} harness the perceptual understanding of MLLMs specifically to generate accurate scores.
-Similarly, LLM-VQA~\cite{ge2024lmm} incorporated SlowFast~\cite{feichtenhofer2019slowfast} motion features to improve the capture of temporal distortions, aiming for more accurate score prediction.
+Models like Q-Align~\cite{wu2024qalign} harness the perceptual understanding of MLLMs specifically to generate accurate scores.